HimashaGallage/Sophie-mobile-app/README.md

 ## Known Issues and Improvements

 ### Known Issues
-- This project is developed **for assignment purposes only** and is **not a fully developed production-ready application**.
-- Certain features may be incomplete or not fully functional.
+Please note that this project is developed **for assignment purposes only** and is **not a fully developed production-ready application**.
+Certain features may be incomplete or not fully functional.
 - Error handling and validations might be minimal.
 - Some configurations, such as database connections and API endpoints, may need manual setup.
 - Not fully tested for iOS and Android enviornment due to resource issues.
-- Implement component composition for better readability
+- Should implement component composition for better readability.
 - Java version error in local environment cause android app loading

 ### Suggested Improvements